 What is an NPS Score?

-It is the difference between the percentage of promoters and detractors of your business.
+It is calculated according to your NPS scale question and is the difference between the percentage of promoters and detractors of your business.
 It lets you know whether you have more promoters or detractors.
+It helps you in knowing your customer satisfaction levels, loyalty and also aids in improving customer retention.

 How is NPS Calculated in Retail?